• Skip to primary navigation

 • Make the pastry up to two weeks in advance and store it in the freezer.
 Or, make the pastry two days ahead and store in the refrigerator.

 • Prepare the recipe all the way through sliding the pastry lined cups into the freezer.
-Then, the only thing you’ll need to do before finishing the mini pumpkin pies is to par bake the crust, whip up the filling and bake the assembled mini pumpkin pies.
+Then, the only thing you’ll need to do before finishing the mini pumpkin pies is to par bake the crust, whip up the filling and bake the assembled mini pumpkin pie

 • Make sure your gluten free 1 to 1 flour blend has xanthan gum included.

-• Top the finished pies with whipped cream or coconut cream and sugared cranberries – that pop of cranberry is sublime!
+• Garnish: Top the finished pies with whipped cream or coconut cream and sugared cranberries – that pop of cranberry is sublime!

 Versatile, balanced and aromatic Frontier Co-Op Pumpkin Pie Spice is perfect for pumpkin pie and so many other recipes!